Yazan-Habash114/TAP-coding-test-assignment/README.md

 </a>

 ## GitHub page link
-You can visit the deployed project using GitHub pages from [here](Link will be available soon)
+You can visit the deployed project using GitHub pages from [here](https://yazan-habash114.github.io/TAP-coding-test-assignment/Challenge%20(1)/)

 ## Author
 [Yazan Habash](https://github.com/Yazan-Habash114)